This Bridge Called My Back: Content

 In contrast, the term prieta is used widely within Spanish-speaking cultures as an indicator of dark skin.
 Anzaldúa, a dark skinned hispanic, endured different racial stereotypes due to her skin color.
 She is characterized with stereotypical, immigrant traits for having a darker skin tone along with racially motivated negative indigenous stereotypes.
 These comments and attitudes can even come from her own mother.
 While Anzaldúa primarily highlights her sexual orientation as a disturbance in her relationship with her mother, racial oppression and her mother’s attempt to shield her daughter from them result in further disturbance within the two.

 This racial contrast creates a lost sense of personal identity and a challenging fit in a community.
 While both Moraga and Anzaldúa experience seemingly opposing stereotypes, they face the same challenges together: being judged for simply being born with a non-white skin color.
 What is most interesting is that these stereotypes come from people who are the exact same.
 Moraga mentions her mother and being opposed to her because of her skin color.
 Throughout the book, the differences between her mother, an immigrant, straight, and traditional woman, along with Moraga, a homosexual, white-colored feminist, become smaller and smaller.
 Eventually, Moraga finds that she relates to her mother.
-Her and her mother are not that different after all.
+She and her mother are not that different after all.

 Apart from being a book about feminism and homosexuality, this book has strong racial content that emphasizes personal identity within traditional hispanic households.
 While uncommonly heard of, hispanic groups experience heavy oppression from within themselves due to skin coloration.
 This book highlights racism in the latino community behind the initial topics mentioned.
 When combined, these topics all highlight the importance of personal identity, the challenges that stem from understanding oneself and her own identity.